 (This article is also available in Spanish.
 Translation by Ricardo J. Tohmé for Astronomía Online).

 The IAU definition of 'planet' needs improvement because it is neither quantitative nor general.
 I proposed a simple criterion that can be used to quantify, generalize, and simplify the definition.
 This criterion makes it possible to immediately classify 99% of all known exoplanets.
 All 8 planets and all classifiable exoplanets satisfy the criterion.
-The figure below shows the criterion applied to the solar system (objects above the bold horizontal line are planets according to this criterion):
+The figure below shows the criterion applied to the solar system (objects above the bold line are planets according to this criterion):

 The article describing the criterion is published in the Astronomical Journal and is available online.